Peter Hessler

 Peter Benjamin Hessler (born June 14, 1969) is an American writer and journalist.
 He is the author of four books about China and has contributed numerous articles to The New Yorker and National Geographic, among other publications.
-In 2011, Hessler received a MacArthur Fellowship in recognition and encouragement of his "keenly observed accounts of ordinary people responding to the complexities of life in such rapidly changing societies as Reform Era China."
+In 2011, Hessler received a MacArthur Fellowship in recognition of his "keenly observed accounts of ordinary people responding to the complexities of life in such rapidly changing societies as Reform Era China."

-Early life
+Early life and education

 Hessler grew up in Columbia, Missouri, and graduated from Hickman High School in 1988.
 In 1992, he graduated from Princeton University with an A.B. in English after completing a senior thesis titled "Dead Man's Shoes and Other Stories."
 During his junior year, he studied in John McPhee's writing seminar.
 After graduating from Princeton, Hessler received a Rhodes Scholarship to study English language and literature at Mansfield College, University of Oxford.

 The summer before graduating from Princeton, Hessler worked as a researcher for the Kellogg Foundation in southeastern Missouri.
 He wrote an extensive ethnography about the small town of Sikeston, which was published in the Society for Applied Anthropology.